 - 1 1/4 pounds boneless pork shoulder, trimmed and cut into 4-inch pieces

 - 2 cans (29 ounces) hominy, drained and rinsed*

 - 1/4 cup cold water

-- Add 1 tablespoon oil to the cooking pot.
-When hot, add the onion, garlic, and chili powder and sauté until soft, 4 minutes.
+- Add the remaining 1 tablespoon oil to the cooking pot.
+Add the onion, garlic, and chili powder and sauté until soft, about 4 minutes.
 Add 2 cups broth and cook, stirring and scraping up browned bits with a wooden spoon.

-- Add remaining 2 cups broth and pork to cooking pot, Lock lid in place, select High Pressure and 30 minutes cooking time.
-When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes, then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
+- Add the remaining 2 cups broth and return the pork to cooking pot.
+Lock the lid in place, select High Pressure and 30 minutes cooking time.
+When the cook time ends, allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.
+When the valve drops, carefully remove lid.

-- Remove pork from cooking pot and using two forks, shred pork.
+- Remove the pork from the cooking pot and shred.

-- Whisk together corn starch and cold water; add to broth in cooking pot.
+- Whisk together cornstarch and cold water until smooth.
+While stirring, add to broth in cooking pot.
 Select Saute and stir until broth thickens.
-Stir in shredded pork and hominy.
-Season to taste with salt.
-Serve with avocado and lime.

 Tip: Squeeze a bit of lime juice directly onto avocados after chopping to prevent browning.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 328Total Fat: 24gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 15gCholesterol: 70mgSodium: 668mgCarbohydrates: 10gFiber: 3gSugar: 2gProtein: 19g

 Nutrition information is calculated by Nutritionix and may not always be accurate.